 In the case of diabetic retinopathy, laser surgery can stop blood vessel leakage to prevent further vision damage.
 Additionally, if you suffer from retinal vein occlusion, your doctor may recommend a vitrectomy to remove part or all of the vitreous tissue in your eye.

 Eylea® and Lucentis® are FDA-approved drugs that are injected into the eye to treat wet age-related macular degeneration, diabetic retinopathy, and retinal vein occlusion.
 Both drugs stop uncontrolled blood vessel growth in your eyes by eliminating the vascular endothelial growth factor (VEGF) that triggers the growth.

 Because this type of abnormal blood vessel production is the cause of vision loss in wet age-related macular degeneration, either Eylea or Lucentis can be an excellent solution for preserving your vision.

 Lucentis was FDA-approved to treat wet age-related macular degeneration in 2007, and Eylea followed in 2013.
 The two drugs are very much alike, with both eliminating VEGF from your eyes.
 The main difference is that Eylea eliminates an additional inner-eye substance — placental growth factor — a protein that contributes to the grown of new blood vessels.

-Call Hawaii Vision Specialists today to schedule a retina care consultation.
+To learn more about any of these conditions, call Hawaii Vision Specialists today to schedule a complete retina care consultation.